qbicsoftware/docs/README.md

 # QBiC Documentation
 Welcome to QBiC's technical documentation pages.
-Last update: 05 Apr 2019.

-Project reports are generated automatically during builds, while this summary is generated once per day.
+Project reports are generated automatically during builds, while this summary is generated daily.
 So come back often to get the latest reports.

-## Table of Contents
+## List of Projects

   - [1. bar-repo](#1-bar-repo)
   - [2. barfoo-repo](#2-barfoo-repo)